Better Clean Up Your Credit if You Want One of These Jobs

 Though the number of employers checking credit has fallen in recent years, it is still a common practice.
 In 2014, 47 percent of employers used credit checks.
 Thirty-four percent of employers say they only check credit of those being considered for certain positions, whereas 13 percent say they check the credit of applicants for every position.

-What is the Likelihood of Being Turned Down for a Job Bases on Bad Credit?
+Can I Be Turned Down for a Job Because of Bad Credit?

 It's impossible to say with any certainty, but chances are good.
 One study of unemployed Americans found that one in four of them were subjected to a credit check as part of a job application process.
 Of the same group, one in ten were told the credit check influenced the decision not to hire them.